World Wonders

 Lifestyle

-Diet: Grasshoppers, beetles, moths, woodlice, millipedes, other spiders.
+Diet: Grasshoppers, beetles, moths, woodlice, millipedes, spiders, and even lizards, snakes, frogs, toads, mice, and birds

 DID YOU KNOW?